London Stock Exchange : Form 8.3 - AbbVie Inc

 |

-Note: The difference in holdings from yesterday and today not explained by transactions, can be explained by stock transfers of 414 securities into the relevant accounts and 2,322 securities out of the relevant accounts.
+Note: The difference in holdings from yesterday and today not explained by transactions, can be explained by stock transfers of 3,801 securities into the relevant accounts.

 (b) Interests and short positions in relevant securities of the company, other than the class dealt in (Note 3)